I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-For centuries, all humans had as a guide to future weather was observation of changes in nature, but as an accurate predictive tool it has its limitations.
-Still, folklore about weather handed down through the generations is believed by some to be as reliable as the wisdom of meteorologists.
+For centuries, all humans had as a guide to future weather was observation of changes in nature, but as an accurate predictive tool, it had its limitations.
+Still, folklore about weather handed down through generations is believed by some to be as reliable as the wisdom of meteorologists.

 “Red sky at night, sailor’s delight.

 The red sky that affects the lives of mariners, shepherds, and others works best if the crimson is in the west; that means that the setting Sun is bouncing off rain clouds that have already passed.
 So, it’s reasonable to expect a rain-free day on the morrow.

 However, a deep red sky to the east might be a sign of gathering moisture and a storm on the way.
 Or, it might mean pollution is affecting the light.
 There are so many variables that it’s best not to plan your picnic too early.

 “Rain before seven, fine before eleven.”